Copenhagen City Guide for Film Fans

 Located just off Copenhagen’s famous shopping street Strøget,the Grand Teatret is hard to miss with its Art Deco signage and period facade.
 If you are tired of glass and chrome multiplexes then this is the perfect antidote.
 From the 1950s style entrance to the checkerboard floor and domed glass ticket booths this cinema is a hipsters dream.
 There is also a bustling café bar where you can sit back, relax and enjoy the atmosphere.

 The Grand Teatret offers a smorgasbord of European films, Danish releases and independent productions.
-And despite the vintage chic all six screens in the Grand have been fully digitised and can seat up to 774 patrons.
-The Grand is also a great place to spot some of Copenhagen’s notable residents including Prince Henrik who regularly attends the cinema’s French season of films.
+And despite the vintage chic, all screens in the Grand have been fully digitized and can seat up to 774 patrons.
+The Grand Teatret is also a great place to spot some of Copenhagen’s notable residents including Prince Henrik who regularly attends the cinema’s French season of films.

 For Super 8 fan boys: Husets Biograf

 Film purists will love Husets Biograf, part of the Huset KBHcomplex, in central Copenhagen.
 This is the city’s last bastion of the Super 8, 16mm and 35mm film.
 It also hosts comedy nights, live music and spoken word poetry.
 As befits its history as a squat for artists, anarchists and hippies the Husets Biograf doesn’t show mainstream cinema releases.
 This is the perfect place to go for a showing of Man-hattan: ‘Midnight Cowboy’ or The Room (dubbed by fans as the world’s worst movie).
 The Room shows on the first Friday of each month and is the perfect warm up to a night out.
 You are warmly encouraged to shout at bad acting and talk over cringe-worthy scenes.